-K. The Authority has entered into a lease agreement with the Borough of North Plainfield ("The Local Unit") dated April 17, 2019, for the acquisition of certain property.
+K. The Authority has entered into a lease agreement with the Borough of North Plainfield ("The Local Unit") dated February 25, 2021, for the acquisition of certain property.
 The lease requires the Local Unit to pay to the Authority a "Basic" annual rent equal to the debt service on the notes outstanding.
 As additional rent, the Local Unit will pay the Authority administrative fees incurred by the Authority.
+This lease originated in 2019 and has been renewed annually.